ShawnEvans77/Socks/README.md

 Welcome to 'socks', a tool for Learning Center tutors to automatically generate their timesheets!
+Are you annoyed by having to fill out a paper each time you want to collect your part-time salary?
+With this tool, you can generate your sheets automatically.

 You will need to install Pypdf and pip for this script to work properly.